everystreet/go-geojson/README.md

 ## Usage

+1. The command below adds the latest version of `go-geojson` as a dependency to your module:

+    ```bash
+    go get -u github.com/everystreet/go-geojson/v2
+    ```

+2. Then the following line can be used to import the package and use the examples below:

+    ```go
+    import "github.com/everystreet/go-geojson/v2"
+    ```

+## Examples

 `go-geojson` implements the `json.Marshaler` and `json.Unmarshaler` interfaces.
 This means you can work with GeoJSON in the same way as you would with "regular" JSON.

 ### Unmarshal